Islamic banking and finance: Tawarruq

-However, critics complain that "billions of dollars" of putative commodity-based tawarruq transactions have evaded the required commodity trades; and Islamic scholars both contemporary and classical have forbidden the practice.
-Nonetheless, as of 2012 Islamic banks using Tawarruq include the United Arab Bank, QNB Al Islamic, Standard Chartered of United Arab Emirates, and Bank Muamalat Malaysia.
+However, critics complain that "billions of dollars" of putative commodity-based tawarruq transactions have evaded the required commodity trades; and both contemporary and classical Islamic scholars have forbidden the practice.
+Nonetheless, as of 2012 Islamic banks using tawarruq include the United Arab Bank, QNB Al Islamic, Standard Chartered of the United Arab Emirates, and Bank Muamalat Malaysia.

 Charitable lending

-Qardh-ul Hasan
+Qardh-ul hasan

-Taqi Usmani insists that "role of loans" (as opposed to investment or finance) in a truly Islamic society is "very limited", and that Shariah law permits loans not as an ordinary occurrence, "but only in cases of dire need".
+Taqi Usmani insists that the "role of loans" (as opposed to investment or finance) in a truly Islamic society is "very limited", and that Shariah law permits loans not as an ordinary occurrence, "but only in cases of dire need".

-A shariah-compliant loan is known as Qardh-ul Hasan, (also Qard Hasan, literally: "benevolent loan" or "beneficence loan").
+A Shariah-compliant loan is known as qardh-ul hasan (also qard hasan, literally "benevolent loan" or "beneficence loan").
 It is often described as an interest-free loan extended to needy people.

 Such loans are often made by social service agencies, or by a firm as a benefit to its employees, rather than by Islamic banks.
-They are analogous to the microcredit of conventional finance, when it does not provide for an interest.
+They are analogous to the microcredit of conventional finance, when it does not provide for interest.

 Quoting the Islamic prophet Muhammad, some sources insist that lenders may not gain "any advantage or benefits" from the loan, let alone interest.